awslabs/graphstorm/docs/source/cli/graph-construction/distributed/gsprocessing/input-configuration.rst

    -  Encodes a hard negative edge feature for link prediction.
 For detail information for hard negative support, please refer to :ref:`hard_negative_sampling`.
    -  ``kwargs``:
-      - ``separator`` (String, optional): Same as the one in the No-op operation, the separator is used to split multiple input values for CSV files e.g. ``p0;s1``.
-If it is not provided, then the whole value will be considered as a string.
+      - ``separator`` (String, optional): The separator is used to split multiple values in an input string for data in CSV files e.g. ``p0;s1``.
+If it is not provided, then the whole value will be treated as a single string.

 ..  _gsprocessing-multitask-ref: